 Addiction: The Party That Never Ends

-Addiction in divorce
+Addiction in Divorce

 Ah, addiction.
 The party that never ends.
 At least until the cops show up and ruin everything.
 But in all seriousness, addiction is no laughing matter, especially when it comes to divorce.